Out Now: Program of the 10th GESIS Summer School in Survey Methodology

 - wants to learn how to properly analyze survey data.

-Each course has specific prerequisites, which will be detailed on the course websites [link zum CRM].
+Each course has specific prerequisites, which will be detailed on the course websites.
 In addition, all participants are expected to:

 - have basic knowledge of empirical research methods;